DJJ547/CMPE281-frontend-IntelliCity/README.md

 ├── tailwindcss.config.js
 ```

-## How to run our React Front-end:
+## How to run our React front-end locally:
 - install node.js. https://nodejs.org/en
 - after installation of node.js. run the following command to install the dependencies and neccessary files for this project.
 ```